conduktor/conduktor-docs/docs/platform/guides/self-service-quickstart.md

 This guide gives an overview of Conduktor's Self-service offering through a worked example where you will:

 - Define Applications for your teams
-- Setup policies to enforce governance over topic usage
+- Set up policies to enforce governance over topic usage
 - Expose topics in the topic catalog
 - Experience trying to create resources that breach policies

-After running the demo you will have an appreciation of how Conduktor's Self-service framework benefits teams and how it can be applied within your organization.

 For the full definition of each resource, see [Self-service resource reference](/platform/reference/resource-reference/self-service/).

-To follow-along this demo you'll need to clone our repository.
+To follow-along this demo you'll need to clone our repository (repo):

 ````shell
 git clone https://github.com/conduktor/self-service-getting-started
 ````

-Prefer to watch something?
-Checkout the video demo instead:
+Prefer to watch instead of reading?
+Check out the video demo instead:
 <iframe
 width="560" height="315"
 src="https://www.youtube.com/embed/2LMsUolPguc?si=APLJqdJnF_hA_WD7"